How to feel better about your body - Bish

 Don’t compare

 Comparing ourselves to people (either IRL or in media) is very very hard not to do.
 However it is usually a bad idea.
 If the people you are comparing yourself to are in the media industry they are the Beauty Standard (BS).
 They are the thing you judge yourself against, so you can’t win.
 They are it and you are not.
-There’s more about this re porn in this post and this post.
+There’s more about this re porn about how men are supposed to look and how women are supposed to look in porn.

 However you are also comparing your insides with their outsides.
 They are also in this critical world and are very aware of how they need to keep sticking to the Beauty Standard (BS) so they can stay on telly.
 So they don’t always feel great about their bodies either.